<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 giphy_3.gif

-Even if you've been stationed in the same area a long time, I bet there's some aspect you haven't explored yet!
+Even if you've been stationed in the same area for a long time, I bet there's some aspect you haven't explored yet!
 Years ago, I took to heart one friend's suggestion to draw a circle with a 20-mile radius around our base on a map and then exhaust all the sights and attractions in that area before complaining there was "nothing to do."
 The idea was that it would spark other explorations and inspire outings farther and farther out, and it worked!
-You can do the same with the map on your smart phone by searching for nearby attractions, restaurants, theme parks, and so on.
+You can do the same with the map on your smartphone by searching for nearby attractions, restaurants, theme parks, and so on.

 3) Make a new friend!